The Way of All Men: Cast

-Foreign-language versions
+Foreign-language version

 One foreign-language version of the 1930 version of The Way of All Men was produced.
-The German version was titled Die Maske fällt and was directed by William Dieterle.
+The German version was titled Die Maske fällt (lit.
+The Mask Falls) and was directed by William Dieterle.
+It starred Lissy Arna, Anton Pointner and Karl Etlinger.

 Preservation status

 No film elements are known to survive.
 Only stills and advertising material like lantern slides, lobby posters and window cards survive as visual elements.
 The soundtrack, which was recorded on Vitaphone disks, may survive in private hands.